DS4PS/cpp-523-fall-2019/schedule.md

 ## Learning Objectives

-Once you have completed this section you should be able to…
+Once you have completed this section you will have mastered:

+* quadratic regression terms
+* marginal effects in non-linear models
+* diagnostics of specification problems

 ## Assigned and Recommended Articles or Chapters